GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

 that maximizes the number of microstates*.
 This implicitly assumes that:

-- each one of the possible microstates is equally likely to occur
+- Each one of the possible microstates is equally likely to occur
-- the microstates of the system are continuallt changing
+- The microstates of the system are changing continuously
-- given enough time, the system will explore all possible microstates and spend equal time in each of them (ergodic hypothesis).
+- Given enough time, the system will explore all possible microstates and spend equal time in each of them (ergodic hypothesis).

-This conditions leads to a "statistical" definition of temperature:
+These conditions lead to a "statistical" definition of temperature:
 $$
     \frac{1}{k_b T}= \frac{d \ln \Omega}{d E}
 $$